choct155/telling_stories_with_data/README.md

-# TELLING STORIES WITH DATA
+# STORYTELLING WITH DATA

 Telling stories with data helps us to both understand the problem at hand and to articulate a viewpoint about potential solutions.
 This class will provide students with tools and skills to provide actionable insights for data-driven decision making in business and policy environments.
 Students will complete several short assignments through which they will gain familiarity with different statistical concepts and visualization approaches.
 In each